Book chapter proposal

 All submitted manuscripts will undergo a three-step review process: preliminary check, plagiarism check and independent expert peer review.

 Preliminary check: The manuscripts will be reviewed by the editorial office for compliance with guidelines for preparation of articles as described under ‘submission’.
 Articles that do not comply with the guidelines will be sent back to the authors to ensure compliance.

 Plagiarism check: Manuscripts that are in compliance with the guidelines will be checked for plagiarism.
 We work with CrossRef to use iThenticate to detect plagiarism. iThenticate gives a 'similarity index', which is the word-by-word copying of materials from previously published literature.
 We use similarity index to make a decision.
 Manuscripts with more than 10% similarity index will be returned to the authors without peer review for corrective action.
 For articles with similarity index between 1-10%, we follow the guidelines of Committee on Publishing Ethics (COPE) on text recycling to make a decision.
 Manuscripts that pass the plagiarism check will be subjected to expert peer review.

 Expert peer review: Chapters that pass the preliminary and plagiarism check will undergo single-blind peer review by the editor of the book.
-The identity of the editor will remain anonymous until the first round of review is complete.
-This is to prevent citation manipulation.
+The identity of the editor will remain anonymous until the review of all chapters is complete.
 Each chapter will also undergo simultaneous independent peer review by at least one expert on the topic.
 Based on the assessments, the editor will decide whether to reject, accept the chapter without any changes, or give the authors an opportunity to revise and resubmit.
 For rejected chapters, no appeal is possible.
 For articles with comments for “revise and resubmit”, the authors are required to address the comments of the editor and also the independent reviewer.
 The editor will verify the resubmitted manuscripts for compliance and make a final decision.
 Once the editor is satisfied with the final product, the editor will send the manuscripts to the publisher.
 The editor's decision is final.
 We neither influence nor interfere with editorial decisions.